 - Some types of water damage

-All these are unexpected occurrences that can cost renters a lot of money if they don’t have insurance.
+These are all unexpected occurrences that can cost renters a lot of money if they don’t have insurance.

-If someone gets hurt under the roof of your insured client, her policy can cover medical expenses.
+If someone gets hurt under the roof of your insured client, the renter’s policy can cover medical expenses.
 It can also cover fees incurred in a lawsuit.

-A helpful way to make sure that any personal property will be covered is to document your items before anything happens.
-You can make a video of your items, manually write it down, or keep a list of your belongings on an app.
-Most insurance companies have values for multiple products already listed in a database.
-But if you're paranoid about certain items not being covered, it doesn't hurt to document them.
+A helpful way to make sure that any personal property will be covered is to document items before anything happens.
+You can either make a video of the insured belongings, manually write them down, or keep a list on an app.

-For example, renters insurance will usually not cover a flooded dwelling; but water damage–possibly caused by a broken pipe or leaky roof—will be covered under a policy.
-Similarly, some areas do not cover some of the natural disasters mentioned above, like hurricanes or snowstorms.
+For example, renters’ insurance usually does not cover a flooded dwelling, but water damage — possibly caused by a broken pipe or leaky roof — can be covered under a policy.
+Similarly, policies in some areas may not cover some of the natural disasters mentioned above, like hurricanes or snowstorms.

-There are also limits to what a policy will cover.
+There are additional limits to what a policy will cover.
 Jewelry, for example, is usually only covered up to $1,000.
-Other high-value property, such as coin or stamp collections, have limits as well.
-However, riders are usually sold in addition to the renters policy to cover these types of belongings.
+Other high-value property, such as a coin or stamp collection, may have limits as well.
+Riders, however, are usually sold in addition to the renter’s policy to cover these types of belongings.

-Although an umbrella policy generally costs a bit more, it also works in your favor to save you money relative to the coverage provided.
+One way to save money on a renters’ insurance policy is to purchase an umbrella policy.
+Although an umbrella policy generally costs more up front, it works in your favor to save you money in the long run, relative to the coverage provided.
 Protecting against risks from lawsuits to personal injury or property losses can be a relatively affordable way to extend renters insurance coverage.

 - Coffee tables